umbraco/UmbracoDocs/Reference/V9-Config/index.md

 ### Using Command Line Arguments Configuration

-Like with environment variables, it's not feasable to use an entire json file as a command line argument.
-However, with the command line the `:` will work without issues, so each section of the hierarchy is seperated with a `:` character.
+Like with environment variables, it's not feasible to use an entire JSON file as a command line argument.
+However, with the command line the `:` will work without issues, so each section of the hierarchy is separated with a `:` character.
 If we use the same example as above, you can achieve the same result by using the following when starting the site via the command line:

 `dotnet run Umbraco:CMS:Unattended:UnattendedUserName="A.N Other"`